JeffHeck/SchoolDataProject/pagesManual/SGPReport/report_sgp.md

 [OSPI SGP Video Explaining The SGP](https://ospi.k12.wa.us/data-reporting/reporting/student-growth-percentiles-sgp)

 ## Highlights
-For the 2023-2024 school year, for WA school districts with 200 or more students, the top 5 performing school districts as measured by the Median Student Percentile (mSGP) for Math are:
+For the 2023-2024 school year, for WA school districts with 200 or more students, the top 5 performing school districts as measured by the Median Student Percentile for Math are:

 County, District, Median SGP Math
 - King, Rainier Prep Charter School, 77